Ashbeeson7943/GO_Projects/stateless_api/README.md

 Answer: 6
 ```

 ## ToDo:
 - Add in rate limiter to prevent misuse of the API
-- Add in token authentication to prevent anyone unauthorized from using the API ```https://medium.com/@fasgolangdev/how-to-create-a-secure-authentication-api-in-golang-using-middlewares-6988632ddfd3```
 - Add in a database to keep track of all of the calculations that have taken place
 - Add in a middleware that adds a request ID to the http.Request object.